Location - Wooroonooran National Park, Far North Queensland, Australia

 Summit to Telecommunication Station – Approximately 30-60 mins

-The forest along the top of the ridge is similar to Mt Bartle Frere, quite picturesque and very pleasant walking (despite the constant wet weather).
+The forest along the top of the ridge is similar to Mount Bartle Frere, quite picturesque and very pleasant walking (despite the constant wet weather).

 Telecommunication Station to Summit – Approximately 30 minutes